 - Consider housing options – house versus condo or apartment, the need to accommodate a young adult or aging parent, the need for an elevator or ramp, preference for one-story living, building or on-site services; take into account future needs if possible.

 - If relocation is an option, target locations and start asking questions.
 (Michelle’s comment here shows she’s doing exactly that.)
+Get input from real people who have lived in the locations you are considering.

 - Target online or “real life” communities in order to network.
 When looking at new fields for work, this should include job boards and discussion groups, and I would also recommend local or online training options.
+Most of us get jobs from connections.
+Remember that.

 Making a Plan A, Plan B, Plan C…